mattvenn/laser-controller/README.md

 Only pins 7 & 20 seemed to have any change when lasing.
 Also thought that they would be a differential signal.
 Cracking out the scope gave these results for rastering, lasing at 50% power and 100% power.

+Scope channel 1 is pin 7, channel 2 is 20.

 ![raster](docs/raster.png)